 The term “religious denomination” in Article 26 means a religious sect having a common faith and organisation and designated by a distinctive name.
-The words “religious denomination” takes their colour from the word ‘religion’.
-Therefore, in case of denomination there must be common faith of the community based on the religion, and the community members must have the common intention and religious tenets peculiar to themselves.
+The words “religious denomination” take their colour from the word ‘religion’.
+Therefore, in case of denomination, there must be common faith of the community based on the religion, and the community members must have a common intention and religious tenets peculiar to themselves.
 To form a religious denomination, three conditions must be fulfilled;

 - It is a collection of individuals who have a system of beliefs which they regard as conducive to their spiritual well- being.

-- Collection of these individuals has a distinctive name.
+- The collection of these individuals has a distinctive name.